kickereb/FashionMNIST_CNN/README.md

 - 2 Layered CNN (relu) with max pooling
 - 2 Fully Connected layeres

-Lateral Data augmentation was induced in the training batch.
+RANDOM Lateral Data augmentation was induced in the training batch.
 Adam optimizer used.

 Final Accuracy - 97.41%